samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ## EmberJS

-But which framework should I use?
+Which framework should I use?
 Which one would be best for me and my project?
 We get it, there are tons to choose from.
 Let’s take some time and let’s learn more about the powerful framework we like to call EmberJS.

 We have the new EmberJS 3.0 that was released February 14, 2018.
 There were no functionality concepts added, instead the Ember team honed in on making the framework cleaner and more focused.
 You will not have to deal with long-deprecated APIs anymore but you will see support for those legacy platforms.
 If you are already familiar with EmberJS 2.0, EmberJS 3.0 should be just fine.

-**But Who Should Use It?**
+**Who Should Use It?**

 Are you looking for an all-inclusive style framework?
 One that you do not have to be plugging in multiple libraries to make things work?
 Ember might be for you then.
 It may save lots of time so you are not looking around, trying to make things fit just right.
 Let EmberJS do that work for you, you just start building those beautiful apps!